MedouneSGB/Tawfekh-Editor/README.md

 A beautiful and customizable text editor.✨

 Tawfekh Editor is simple and easy to use.
-You can Customize it as you want to get the best Write Feeling.
+You can customize it to get the best writing experience.

 Tawfekh has been created to diffuse a writing mood 🌾